-Proponents are required to submit a two-page Project summary.
-The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the proponents invest the significant time and resources often needed to complete the research and documentation required for a complete application (application plus all supporting documentation, letters of support, etc.).
+Applicants are required to submit a two-page project summary.
+The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the applicants invest the significant time and resources often needed to complete the research and documentation required for a complete application (application plus all supporting documentation, letters of support, etc.).